ucopacme/start-here/one_day_workshops/linux_workstation_setup.rst

   From AWS IAM console, switch back to seg-auth account.
   Access the IAM service, and re-generate security credential.

-  # aws configure
   (py36) $ aws configure
   AWS Access Key ID [None]: AKI**********W5AFPSNQ
   AWS Secret Access Key [None]: U/QotA**********************543vuYB Default region name [None]: us-west-2
   Default output format [None]:

-  # The AWS CLI supports named profiles stored in the config and
+  The AWS CLI supports named profiles stored in the config and credentials files.
-  # credentials files.
-  # You can configure additional profiles by using aws configure
-  # with the --profile option or by adding entries to the config
-  # and credentials files.
+  You can configure additional profiles by using aws configure with the --profile option or by adding entries to the config and credentials files.

-  #
-  # check AWS default profile in ~/.aws directory
+  check AWS default profile in ~/.aws directory
-  #

   (py36) $ cd ~/.aws
   (py36) $ cat config
   (py36) $ cat credentials

-  # Generate aws client configuation file
-  #

 aws-shelltools and AWS STS service
 ----------------------------------